billmal071/ml-app/README.md

 ### Setup and Configure Docker locally

+1. install docker as described in the [link](https://docs.docker.com/engine/install/ubuntu/).
-1. create a virtual environment by running `make setup`
+2. create a virtual environment by running `make setup`
-2. then run `make install` to install the required things
+3. then run `make install` to install the required things
-3. run `make lint` to check Dockerfile
+4. run `make lint` to check Dockerfile
-4. run `make build-app` to containerize the app
+5. run `make build-app` to containerize the app
-5. run `./run_docker.sh` to run the docker image
+6. run `./run_docker.sh` to run the docker image
-6. finally run `./make_prediction.sh` to query the app in the container
+7. finally run `./make_prediction.sh` to query the app in the container

 ### Setup and Configure Kubernetes locally